When is Johanna Konta’s first match at the Australian Open? How can I watch?

 How can I watch Johanna Konta play live in the Australian Open?

-Johanna Konta will play her first round match on either Monday 14th or Tuesday 15th January.
-Schedules will be confirmed shortly.
+Johanna Konta will play her first round match on Tuesday 15th January.
+She is first on Court 3 with her match beginning at midnight UK time (11am local time in Melbourne).

 The Australian Open will be broadcast live on Eurosport in the UK.
 If you don’t already have Eurosport on your TV, there’s a cheaper alternative…